 I like to help people and I like to work with numbers.
 I realized early in life that I wasn’t afraid of making tough financial decisions and that many people are.
 Helping clients envision and realize their financial life goals is something I find personally gratifying.
 I enjoy coming to work every day to help others fulfill their dreams of financial freedom.
 This deep sense of satisfaction is what keeps me coming back day after day, even after 25 years.

-What do you like best about being a part of the signature financial family?
+What do you like best about being part of the Signature Financial Planning family?

 It really is a family.
 When I joined Signature in 2015, it immediately felt like home.
 Everyone here is focused on the success of our clients not just because that’s the business we’re in, but because that’s who we are.
 As coworkers, we work together and play together and share in each other’s lives.
 As a family, together we genuinely care about each and every client and helping them achieve financial peace of mind.
 We couldn’t exist as a business and wouldn’t want to without each other.